Jeffrey Epstein spent more than two hours 'locked in private room' with mysterious young woman

 Multiple studies from different countries suggest breaks in the hyoid — a small horseshoe-shaped bone near the base of the jaw — are more common in strangulation murders than in suicides.

-A 2010 study by the Thai Medical Association titled "Fractures of the hyoid bone and thyroid cartilage in suicidal hanging", found hyoid breaks occurred in 25 per cent of cases.
+A 2010 study by the Thai Medical Association titled found hyoid breaks occurred in 25 per cent of cases.

 Another study, carried out by US anthropologist in 1992 titled "Hyoid fracture and strangulation", found the bone was fractured in around 35 per cent of victims who had been choked to death.